egovelox/mozeidon-app/README.md

 - fire a web-search on your favorite engine like in the URL bar

 <br>
-Note in many scenarios, Swell UI won't be displayed, acting in the background just like a browser-shortcut :
+Note in some scenarios, Swell UI won't be displayed, it acts in the background just like an os-shortcut controlling your browser :
 <br><br>

 - define your global shortcut to switch to the previous visited tab.